 coffee shops (Java Lords, Aurora Coffee, Starbucks),

-a health and wellness center (Sweetgrass Wellness Spring), new and used clothing stores (Rag-O-Rama), a shoe store (Abbadabba’s) novelty shops (Junkman’s Daughter), a new-age shop (Crystal Blue), a locally owned credit union (BOND Community Federal Credit Union), a natural foods store (Sevananda Natural Foods Market), an independent pharmacy, and independent record labels (DB Records) and Shut Eye Records & Agency, three theaters (7Stages, Dad’s Garage Theatre Company, and Horizon Theatre), a major music venue (Variety Playhouse), a community music school (The Little 5 Points Music Center), a smoking store (42°), and several local restaurants and bars.
+new and used clothing stores (Rag-O-Rama), a shoe store (Abbadabba’s) novelty shops (Junkman’s Daughter), a new-age shop (Crystal Blue), a locally owned credit union (BOND Community Federal Credit Union), a natural foods store (Sevananda Natural Foods Market), an independent pharmacy, and independent record labels (DB Records) and Shut Eye Records & Agency, three theaters (7Stages, Dad’s Garage Theatre Company, and Horizon Theatre), a major music venue (Variety Playhouse), a community music school (The Little 5 Points Music Center), a smoking store (42°), and several local restaurants and bars.
 The neighborhood is featured in the Cartoon Network show Class of 3000 as well as the Internet Girls series of books by Lauren Myracle, who mentions several of the businesses in Little Five Points by name.

 Little Five points is home to the Little Five Points Halloween Festival, which takes place every year on the Saturday of Halloween.
 The official L5P Poet used to freestyle poetry in the square and has a mural located in the alley way between Earthtones and American Apparel; he has not been present in 2014.
 Local vendors sell arts and crafts and the highlight of the celebration is the Little Five Points Halloween Parade.
 The parade features local celebrities, bikers in costume, live music, hearses, several local marching bands, and many parade floats that are put together by community action groups and local businesses.
 Little Five is also the host of Little Five Fest, which is an annual music festival featuring 50-100 local bands spread across multiple venues.